 Step 5 - Measure out the sweetener

-Depending upon which type of sweetener you prefer (sugar, no-sugar, Stevia, my preference (or if you prefer, Splenda), mix of sugar and Stevia, my preference (or if you prefer, Splenda) or fruit juice) you will need to use a different amount of sugar .
+Depending upon which type of sweetener you prefer (sugar, no-sugar, Stevia (but you will have to experiment with amount, each brand of Stevia is a different concetration), or Splenda, or a mix of sugar and Stevia (or Splenda) or fruit juice) you will need to use a different amount of sugar .

 Step 6 - Mix remaining ingredients and cool overnight